MINIMALLY INVASIVE SPINE SURGERY

 Recover at Home, The Same Day as Your Surgery

 Incisions are usually less than one inch!
 Our surgeons use special surgical tools to access the damaged area of your spine without harming the muscles and tissue around it.
 When compared to traditional -or- “open” procedures, MIS consistently sees better outcomes.
-Northshore spine surgeons, Dr. K. Samer Shamieh, Dr. Justin L. Owen and Dr. Jeremy R. James are spine surgeons in Southeast Louisiana with the training, skill, and technology to provide MIS surgery.
+Northshore spine surgeons, Dr. K. Samer Shamieh, Dr. Justin L. Owen, Dr. Jeremy R. James and Dr. Sean Michael Rider are spine surgeons in Southeast Louisiana with the training, skill, and technology to provide MIS surgery.

 Advantages to a minimally invasive spine surgery

 - Less Pain

 MINIMALLY INVASIVE TREATMENTS

 WHAT ABOUT ROBOTICS?

 The surgeons at DISC of Louisiana pride themselves on always using the latest technology and treatments to better our patients’ care.
 Northshore spine surgeon, Dr. K. Samer Shamieh, and Hammond spine surgeon, Dr. Jeremy James, are two of only a handful of doctors around the world trained to use robotics during minimally invasive spine surgery.